swaaz/basicprograms/.github/ISSUE_TEMPLATE/contribution.md

  - Create a file *program.c*
  - Write the code inside program.c file
  ### NOTE: Before writng code refer *sample* file and write the code in the same format as given
- - Add file using command:
+ - Add file :
 <pre>$ git add -A</pre>
-- Commit file using command:
+- Commit file :
 <pre>$ git commit -m "comment"</pre>
    eg-git commit -m "program added"
-- Push the file using command:
+- Push the file :
 <pre>$ git push origin -u 'branch_name'</pre>
    eg-git push origin -u swaaz
 - The given link should be copied and pasted in web browser or go to your repo in web browser